 Those sexually abused within religious contexts experience particular difficulties.
-Some boys and men do not tell of sexual abuse out of concern that it will distress religious family members.
-The shame and guilt that may be experienced after same-sex sexual contact and the threat of disconnection from a faith community can be used by those perpetrating abuse to maintain silence.
+Some girls and women do not tell of sexual abuse out of concern that it will distress religious family members.

 A number of religions promote 'forgiveness' as a pathway towards healing.
 For some, offering 'forgiveness' can be personally empowering, whereas for others the idea of offering 'forgiveness' to those who sexually abuse is insulting and unthinkable.